Olympus E-M5 II vs Sony RX100 VII

 |Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the E-M5 II has a hotshoe, while the RX100 VII does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the RX100 VII) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M5 II and the RX100 VII are recent models that are part of the current product line-up.
-The E-M5 II replaced the earlier Olympus E-M5, while the RX100 VII followed on from the Sony RX100 VI.
+The RX100 VII is a recent model that features in the current product line-up of Sony.
+In contrast, the E-M5 II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.